Remembrance poppy: United States

 In the United States, the Veterans of Foreign Wars conducted the first nationwide distribution of remembrance poppies before Memorial Day in 1922.
-The poppy was named the official flower of the American Legion in 1920, although the legion only began their own national distribution program of remembrance poppies in 1924.
-The American Legion Auxiliary distributes crepe-paper poppies in exchange for donations around Memorial Day and Veterans Day.
+The poppy was named the official flower of the American Legion 27 September 1920, although the legion only began their own national distribution program of remembrance poppies in 1924.
+The American Legion Auxiliary distributes crepe-paper poppies and then requests a donation, around Memorial Day and Veterans Day (National Poppy Day, the Friday before Memorial Day).

-Remembrance poppies in the U.S. had diminished since their introduction in the 1920s, although remembrance poppies are sometimes worn on Memorial Day.
-On Veterans Day, a red, white, and blue ribbon have supplanted the remembrance poppy as the common adornment to wear for the holiday.
+Use of remembrance poppies in the U.S. has diminished since their introduction in the 1920s, although remembrance poppies are sometimes worn on Memorial Day.
+On Veterans Day, a red, white, and blue ribbon was a more common lapel adornment by the early 2010s.

 Cultural adoption of the symbol

 To commemorate Remembrance Day, several professional sports leagues have emblazoned the remembrance poppy symbol onto their uniforms.
-Many British professional football clubs will create special edition kits, with the remembrance poppy featured on their shirt.
-Canadian professional and junior ice hockey teams will wear a remembrance poppy sticker emblem on their helmets.
-A remembrance poppy patch is also worn by American Major League and Minor League Baseball teams, although these patch are worn to commemorate Memorial Day in May, as opposed to Remembrance Day.
+Many British professional football clubs create special edition kits with the remembrance poppy featured on their shirts.
+Canadian professional and junior ice hockey teams wear remembrance poppy sticker emblems on their helmets.
+Remembrance poppy patches are also worn by American Major League and Minor League Baseball teams, although these are worn to commemorate Memorial Day in May, as opposed to Remembrance Day.

 In 2007, Air Canada emblazoned 20 of its jets with the remembrance poppy symbol in partnership with the Royal Canadian Legion.

 Controversy and protest

 In Canada

-In November 2016, Air Canada released an internal memo that "strongly encouraged" its staff to not wear a poppy while in uniform.
-After several hours of employee and union pushback, a second memo was distributed, reversing its earlier position and stating that the "wearing of poppies is supported" by the company.
+In November 2016, Air Canada released an internal memo that "strongly encouraged" its staff not to wear poppies while in uniform.
+After several hours of employee and union pushback, a second memo was distributed, reversing the earlier position and stating that the "wearing of poppies is supported" by the company.

-In November 2019, Don Cherry, a prominent ice hockey pundit of Hockey Night in Canada, made a controversial complaint on-air that he rarely saw people he believed were new immigrants to Toronto wearing a remembrance poppy.
+In November 2019, Don Cherry, a prominent ice hockey pundit known for his appearances on Hockey Night in Canada, made a controversial complaint on-air that he rarely saw people he believed were new immigrants to Toronto wearing a remembrance poppy.
 His remarks caused widespread condemnation from the ice hockey community, and several complaints were filed against him through the Canadian Broadcast Standards Council.
 Cherry was later fired by Sportsnet for his comments.

-In November 2020, U.S.-based grocer Whole Foods briefly banned its employees from wearing a remembrance poppy at its 14 Canadian locations, as it did not conform to its updated uniform policy of not wearing symbols that were "supporting a cause".
-Whole Foods reversed its decision on the poppy several days later, after receiving complaints from Prime Minister Justin Trudeau, veteran affairs minister Lawrence MacAulay, Ontario Premier Doug Ford, and several Royal Canadian Legion branches.
+In November 2020, U.S.-based grocer Whole Foods Market briefly banned its employees from wearing remembrance poppies at its 14 Canadian locations, as they did not conform to the company's updated uniform policy of not wearing symbols that were "supporting a cause".
+Whole Foods reversed its decision on the poppy several days later after receiving complaints from Prime Minister Justin Trudeau, veteran affairs minister Lawrence MacAulay, Ontario Premier Doug Ford, and several Royal Canadian Legion branches.